Read hay statistics and data about the Darling Downs region.

 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Demand for hay remains steady in the Darling Downs and there is limited supply available.
-Sorghum stubble is being sold in the region and there are sugar cane tops moving into the region from the Bundaberg/MacKay region, most of this is committed.
-Farmers in the region are sourcing feed from throughout the eastern states.
+- Demand for hay is starting to pick up in the Darling Downs.
+Hay supplies are limited in the Darling Downs.
+Sugar cane tops moving into the region from the Bundaberg/MacKay region, most of this is already committed.
+There are some failed cereal crops in Emerald being turned into hay and carted into the region.
 Hay prices quoted are sourced from outside the region.

-- It has been reported that there is some sugar cane tops available in the region from $300/tonne delivered locally.
+- It has been reported that there are some sugar cane tops available in the region from $300/t delivered locally.

 - Please note unless stated otherwise, prices are per tonne, sourced and delivered locally.
 The price range indicated is for feeds of varying quality with the price range generally indicative of quality of feed.
 We recommend feed testing and viewing of fodder before purchase to be sure of the quality of feed.